iq2525/news-app/README.md

 ```

 ## Redux & Redux Thunk
-[Redux](https://redux.js.org/) & [Redux Thunk](https://github.com/reduxjs/redux-thunk) to manage global state and async function calls
+[Redux](https://redux.js.org/) & [Redux Thunk](https://github.com/reduxjs/redux-thunk) is used to manage global state and async function calls.

 ### Redux Action Flow
 1. User selects a country.
 2. This fires a REQUEST_STORIES action.
 This sets 'isLoading=true' in Redux state.
-3. A 'fetch 'async call is made to News API to get the top 5 stories.
+3. Then a 'fetch' async call is made to the News API endpoint to get the top 5 stories.
 4. If success, a FETCH_SUCCESS action is fired.
 5. If error, a FETCH_ERROR action is fired.